 These sprays can be helpful, but they are also problematic since symptoms tend to come back once you stop using them.
 Your doctor might also recommend prednisone, either in oral or injectable form if nasal sprays aren't effective.
 Oral and injectable steroids aren't recommended for long-term use, either.
 This is because they come with some serious side effects, such as fluid retention, elevated eye pressure, and increased blood pressure.
 Medications that reduce inflammation may help reduce the size of the polyp and relieve symptoms of congestion.

 In some cases, surgery is the best option for removing nasal polyps.
 To perform a polypectomy, a physician specializing in sinuses will use either a microdebrider or a small suction device to remove this extra tissue in your nose and sinuses, including some of the mucosa.
-For larger polyps, some doctors may want to perform an endoscopic sinus surgery.
+For larger polyps, some doctors may want to perform endoscopic sinus surgery.
 This surgery involves the use of an endoscope to locate and remove the polyps.

 Preventing Polyps from Coming Back

 If your nasal polyps are caused by allergies or recurring sinus infections, your doctor may recommend antihistamines or antibiotics.
-You may also want to consider new type of surgery to permanently relieve sinus swelling and pressure.
-Traditional sinus surgeries are quite invasive and come with a long recovery time.
-But, some doctors are starting to use new procedures that take less time, are much safer, have a longer lasting outcome and come with quicker recovery.
+You may also want to consider a new type of surgery to permanently relieve sinus swelling and pressure.
+Traditional sinus surgeries are quite invasive and come with long recovery time.
+But, some doctors are starting to use new procedures that take less time, are much safer, have a long-lasting outcome and come with quicker recovery.
 One such procedure is our OPEN procedure, which involves inflating a tiny balloon to open the sinuses and help them drain more efficiently.
 After the procedure, you can use nasal sprays and/or saline washes to minimize inflammation and keep future polyps at bay.

-However if you are someone gets recurring polyps which simply do not seem to go away, we have added a new technology called Sinuva which is dramatically helping our Arizona patients!
-For more information on this new cost effective and safe procedure, call us for an appointment!
+However, if you are someone gets recurring polyps which simply do not seem to go away, we have added a new technology called Sinuva which is dramatically helping our Arizona patients!
+For more information on this new cost-effective and safe procedure, call us for an appointment!